 This year, “Symbol,” Rockford’s iconic grand sculpture by Alexander Liberman, turns 40!
 To celebrate, J.R.
 Kortman brings back the miniature “Symbol” souvenirs…available in two sizes.
 They’re not only cool mementos of our city, but also function as bookends, objet d’art, or a charming votive stand.
 And best of all, like “Symbol” itself, made in Rockford, Illinois USA!

-“Flat Planet” featuring art works by Joe Tallman and Alison Weust opens First Friday, February 2nd from 5:30 to 9pm and will be on display through March 31st.
+“Into the Wood” featuring sculptural art works by Albino Junior and Joe Goral, Sr. opens Spring ArtScene, Friday, April 13th from 5:00 to 9pm and Saturday, April 14th, 4 to 9pm and will be on display through May 31st.
 Kortman Gallery is located upstairs at J. R. Kortman Center for Design, 107 North Main Street in Downtown Rockford.
 For more information call 815-968-0123.